 That would mean goods coming into Northern Ireland from elsewhere in the UK would need to be checked to see if they meet EU standards.

 It would be a huge step for a UK government to implement something like the backstop in the event of no deal.

-And the DUP has repeatedly said it is against any new checks on goods coming into Northern Ireland from Great Britain as "that would make us separate from the UK", according to its leader, Arlene Foster.
+And the DUP, the Northern Ireland party which supports Boris Johnson's government, has repeatedly said it is against any new checks on goods coming into Northern Ireland from Great Britain.

-Instead, the DUP wants alternatives solutions, such as technology, to replace the backstop.
-But the EU has ruled out using existing technology, saying it would not be enough to remove the need for checks and controls.
+Instead, the DUP wants alternative solutions, such as technology, to replace the backstop.
+But the EU has stressed that technology will not currently be enough to do away with border checks completely.

 Could checks take place between Ireland and the EU?

 An alternative suggestion is that checks could take place on goods leaving the island of Ireland and destined for the EU.

 So, in effect, the border shifts between the island of Ireland and mainland Europe.

 But the Irish government has made it clear it would resist any such plan.